About this book

 The appearance of Margaret Atwood's first major collection of poetry marked the beginning of a truly outstanding career in Canadian and international letters.
 The voice in these poems is as witty, vulnerable, direct, and incisive as we've come to know in later works, such as Power Politics, Bodily Harm, and Alias Grace.
 Atwood writes compassionately about the risks of love in a technological age, and the quest for identity in a universe that cannot quite be trusted.

 Containing many of Atwood's best and most famous poems, The Circle Game won the 1966 Governor General's Award for Poetry and rapidly attained an international reputation as a classic of modern poetry.

-SUZANNE BUFFAM’s first collection of poetry, Past Imperfect, won the Gerald Lampert Memorial Award for Poetry and was named a Book of the Year by the Globe and Mail.
-Her second collection of poetry, The Irrationalist, was a finalist for the Griffin Poetry Prize.
-Her work has appeared in international anthologies and publications, including Poetry, Jubilat, Denver Quarterly, Colorado Review, Books in Canada, and Breathing Fire: Canada’s New Poets; her poetry has been translated into French, German, Spanish, and Slovenian.
-She lives in Chicago.
+Suzanne Buffam’s first collection of poetry, Past Imperfect, won the Gerald Lampert Award.
+Her second collection of poetry, The Irrationalist, was named a finalist for the 2011 Griffin Poetry Prize.
+Her work has been translated into French, German, Spanish, and Slovenian.
+She teaches Creative Writing at the University of Chicago.